ChrisWakley/full-stack-back-end/README.md

 I used a CSV file as import data to fill the stats table in mySQL.

 I utilised Postman to test the functions/methods as i wrote them and the API itself was written using SpringBoot to make threading it all together easy and neat.

+I may yet need to add more call methods to this API as development of the front end is still ongoing.

 To run this project the following steps need to be taken: